-For the year ended December 31, 2007, our compensation committee:

-- reviewed and discussed the compensation discussion and analysis with our management; and - based on this review and discussion, recommended to our board of directors that the compensation discussion and analysis be included in this proxy statement.
+For the year ended December 31, 2008, the compensation committee reviewed and discussed the compensation discussion and analysis with our management.
+Based on this review and discussion, the compensation committee recommended to our board of directors that the compensation discussion and analysis be included in this proxy statement.